PUBLICATIONS

 This study examines whether short-term exposure to elevated levels of ambient air pollution impacts police arrests, using daily individual-level arrest data collected by the New York Police Department from 2006 to 2019.
 Estimating the causal effects of social and environmental factors on crime is crucial for policymakers aiming to prevent violence and reduce the socioeconomic costs associated with crime.
 Air pollution is an understudied factor that may increase criminal opportunity and warrants exploration as an extension of crime prevention through environmental design.
 While most prior studies focus on criminal behavior, my research shifts the focus to arrests—a critical measure of police performance—due to offenses such as petty crimes, low-level drug dealing, public intoxication, and loitering, in addition to violent and property crimes.

-Chung, S. & Ki, N. The effects of air pollution on hospitalization among the homeless (preliminary findings gathered)
+Chung, S. & Ki, N. The effects of air pollution on hospitalization among the homeless (findings compiled; manuscript in preparation )

 This study examines how air pollution affects the homeless population using neighboring counties’ pollution levels as an instrument for pollution exposure.
 Additionally, we explore the “marginalization of the marginalized” by interacting PM2.5 air pollution variable with characteristics such as marital status, age, gender, ethnicity, race, and urban-rural residence.
 This approach allows me to assess whether certain subgroups within the homeless population are more adversely affected by air pollution.